afosid/StompProtocolAndroid/README.md

 ## Overview

+**Note that this is a FORK of a project by NaikSoftware!
+With this version you can send payloads larger than 8k.**

 This library provide support for STOMP protocol https://stomp.github.io/ At now library works only as client for backend with support STOMP, such as NodeJS (stompjs or other) or Spring Boot (SockJS).